iterative/dvc.org/content/docs/command-reference/exp/apply.md

 $ git commit -m "persist gluey-leak"
 ```

-We can now see that the experiment is the new tip of our master branch:
+We can now see that the experiment is the new tip of our main branch:

 ```cli
 $ dvc exp show